mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Justification

-Webchart EHR should be able to reconcile CCDA data for medications, allergies, and conditions into a patient's chart as outlined in § 170.315(b)(2).
+WebChart EHR should be able to reconcile CCDA data for medications, allergies, and conditions into a patient's chart as outlined in § 170.315(b)(2).

 #### Test Methodology